TaSeeMba/telematics-heatmap/ReadMe.md

 `python main.py`

 5. Access the front-end web application:
-In your web browser, navigate to the address `http://127.0.0.1:5000/` and upload a CSV file with your telematics data.
+In your web browser, navigate to the address `http://127.0.0.1:5000/` in a web browser and upload a CSV file with your telematics data.

 # Running the Application in Docker